-Great Ragweed is a hugh, coarse, native, erect, annual plant growing from 3 to 12 feet high, with occasional branching below the floral array.
+Great Ragweed is a huge, coarse, native, erect, annual plant growing from 3 to 12 feet high, with occasional branching below the floral array.
 Stems are green with bristly white hair.

 The leaves are opposite with 3 main veins and the larger leaves (up to 12 inches long and 8 inches wide) are palmately divided into 3 to 5 lobes.
 The margins are usually toothed and the leaf has a long winged stalk.
 Upper leaves are smaller and more lance shaped, usually with 3 lobes and also with a wing.
 The leaves have a rough surface.